 Muscle soreness can be the result of injury, structural imbalance, over stretching or overuse/misuse.
 If a problem exists in one area, the dog will have to compensate by tensing up or using other muscles to protect the injured muscle.
 If muscles remain tight for a long time, a dog’s body feels tension, stiffness, and pain.
 Massage helps to loosen tight, constricted muscles, decrease pain, increase range-of-motion, and restore proper tone.

 Many animals respond well to the relaxation benefits of massage.
 It’s an effective way to help socialize young dogs and help relieve stress from the body.
 By getting your pet used to touch with massage, it can make them easier to handle by other canine professionals, such as veterinarians, groomers, and trainers.
 If a dog begins its life with positive touch from people, it will be more comfortable in all kinds of situations.

 Ashley Olmstead, who is currently the resort’s Daycamp Supervisor, recently received her massage certification from the Lang Institute for Canine Massage in Loveland, Colorado.
 She is a member of the Association Bodywork for Massage Professionals (ABMP) and is certified in Pet First Aid and CPR (Coast2Coast First Aid/CPR).

 Canine massage is not a substitute for veterinary care.
-In fact if your dog has any medical issue we will request that you visit your vet before having any massage sessions.
+In fact, if your dog has any medical issues we will request that you visit your vet before having any massage sessions.